pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/colorbox/README.txt

 The Colorbox plugin:

-* Supports images, image groups, slideshow, ajax, inline, and iframed content.
+* Supports photos, grouping, slideshow, ajax, inline, and iframed content.
-* Appearance is controlled through CSS so users can restyle the box.
+* Appearance is controlled through CSS so it can be restyled.
-* Preloads background images and can preload upcoming images in a photo group.
+* Preloads upcoming images in a photo group.
-* Generates W3C valid XHTML and adds no JS global variables and passes JSLint.
-* Tested in Firefox 2 & 3, Safari 3 & 4, Opera 9, Chrome,
-  Internet Explorer 6, 7, 8.
+* Completely unobtrusive, options are set in the JS and require no changes to existing HTML.
+* Compatible with: jQuery 1.3.2+ in Firefox, Safari, Chrome, Opera, Internet Explorer 7+.
 * Released under the MIT License.